 Respondents expect greater improvement in general industry conditions than for any of the individual factors that comprise the CRE Sentiment Index.
 This may reflect optimism about factors that the index does not directly measure, such as general economic conditions.
 A score of 66 indicates respondents now expect a greater improvement in general industry conditions than in any previous survey (see Figure 2).

 Although respondents are broadly more optimistic, high standard deviations in survey results suggest continued uncertainty about the future.
 Varying degrees of optimism among respondents may also reflect a more challenging environment for some property types and geographic markets.
 As in the last survey, open-ended comments suggest a brighter outlook for industrial and multifamily properties and continued difficulty for retail properties.

 A majority (57.0%) of respondents expect to be most active in projects or transactions related to industrial properties over the next year.
 Multifamily properties attracted the next largest share of interest (20.9%), followed by office properties (17.2%).
 Only 4.9% of respondents indicated that they expect to be most active in retail properties.

 Graphs and Observations

-See the composite scores for the individual components in past surveys and new data on expectations for development and comparisons among professions and property types.
+See the composite scores for the individual components in past surveys and new data on expectations for development and comparisons among professions.